goliatone/wee-things-workshop/README.md

 ---
 ### Introduction
-This is intended as a brief introduction to micro-controllers using the [esp8266].
+This is intended as a brief introduction to microcontrollers using the [esp8266][esp8266-wiki].
 The goal is to get started and gain insight on what we can do with a cheap board and some basic coding.

-The greatest advantage of the ESP8266 over micro-controllers like the Arduino is the built in WiFi support.
+The greatest advantage of the ESP8266 over micro-controllers like the Arduino is that the former has built in WiFi support.

 The ESP8266 is a $4 WiFi module with an ARM processor.
 NodeMCU is firmware and a development kit that makes it palatable to program ESP8266 modules using the [Lua][lua] programming language.

-You need some basic programming knowledge, how to open a terminal and execute a script or type in a command, and find your way around github.
+You need some basic programming knowledge, know how to open a terminal and execute a script or type in a command, and find your way around github.

 _NOTE_:

 The tutorial has been tested with a NodeMCU dev board and using a Mac OS.
-It is possible to follow up using a Windows computer but there might be differences on how to flash the board or on how to use some of the tools.
+It is possible to follow up using a Windows computer but there might be differences- i.e.  how to flash the board or how to use some of the tools.

 ### Materials
 The list of materials is intentionally short.
 We can get up and running pretty fast.

 Hardware:
-* [NodeMCU dev board][ebay-esp]
+* [NodeMCU dev board][amazon-esp]
-* [Micro USB cable][ebay-usb]
+* [Micro USB cable][amazon-usb]

 Software:
 * [esptool][esptool] Used to flash NodeMCU devkit